Birka: Birka burial sites

-Grave Bj 581: Female Warrior

-Grave Bj 463: Young Girl

 Grave Bj 463 contained the skeleton of a girl from the mid-10th century.
 She was buried in a coffin with grave goods associated with high-status women, including a round brooch, glass beads, and a needle case.
 By the condition of her teeth, she was 5–6 years old at the time of her death, and further analysis determined that her diet was similar to that of male warriors instead of a typical child's diet.
 Scholar Marianne Hem Eriksen maintains that this girl is an unusual case of a high-status child burial, as children were seldom buried with identifiable grave goods.